-Subject to approval of the Series A Conversion Proposal, upon the acceptance for record of the charter amendment effecting the Series A Conversion Proposal by the State Department of Assessments and Taxation of Maryland and each six month anniversary thereafter, 20% of the outstanding shares of Series A Common Stock will automatically convert into an equal number of shares of Series C Common Stock, such that within 24 months of such acceptance, all then-outstanding shares of Series A Common Stock will have converted into shares of Series C Common Stock and will be traded on Nasdaq.
+Subject to approval of the Series A Conversion Proposal, upon the acceptance for record of the charter amendment effecting the Series A Conversion Proposal by the State Department of Assessments and Taxation of Maryland and each six month anniversary thereafter, 20% of the outstanding shares of Series A Common Stock held by each stockholder will automatically convert into an equal number of shares of Series C Common Stock, such that within 24 months of such acceptance, all then-outstanding shares of Series A Common Stock will have converted into shares of Series C Common Stock and will be eligible to be traded on Nasdag.

-Dividend rights

-Each share of our Series A Common Stock and our Series C Common Stock will share equally in any dividends authorized by our Board of Directors and declared by us.
+Dividend rights Each share of our Series A Common Stock and our Series C Common Stock will share equally in any dividends authorized by our Board of Directors and declared by us.

-Voting rights

-Each share of our Series A Common Stock and our Series C Common Stock will entitle its holder to one vote per share.
+Voting rights Each share of our Series A Common Stock and our Series C Common Stock will entitle its holder to one vote per share.